May 21, 2018

 Ben & Jerry’s is no stranger to boldly confronting social and political issues as not only part of their CSR, but as part of their culture.
 They support the LGBT and are championing the fight for cleaner energy sources with their climate change campaigns.

 More recently, Ben & Jerry’s has made it clear that they stand behind the Black Lives Matters movement, stating “systemic and institutionalized racism are the defining civil rights and social justice issues of our time.”

 On their website is a full-page statement clarifying their stance: “We want to be clear: we believe that saying Black lives matter is not to say that the lives of those who serve in the law enforcement community don’t.
 We respect and value the commitment to our communities that those in law enforcement make, and we respect the value of every one of their lives.”

 From politically-charged ads to cutting ties with long-standing partnerships to simply abstaining from tradition – these brands have decided to use their influential brand voices to spark change and spread awareness of social and political issues.
 While some have received backlash, criticism, and have even hurt their bottom line, they remain firm in their commitment to stand by what they believe in.

-Astellas Pharma is another company walking the walk of corporate citizenship.
+Astellas Pharma is another company walking the walk of its preferred term of corporate citizenship, and it has strong employee support.
 Astellas offers its employees five paid days to volunteer in their communities, has established a foundation to deliver wide-ranging charitable grants, and commits to disaster relief.

 Executive Director of Communications and Corporate Citizenship, Moyra Knight, shared her perspective at a recent CSR event for the International Association of Business Communicators (IABC).
 She says it’s something more and more consumers not only respect, but have come to expect.